databendlabs/databend/website/blog/2023-03-24-databend-weekly-86.md

 ### Vector Similarity Calculation in Databend

-Databend adds a new function called `cosine_distance`.
+Databend has added a new function called `cosine_distance`.
 This function accepts two input vectors, `from` and `to`, which are represented as slices of f32 values.

 ```sql
 select cosine_distance([3.0, 45.0, 7.0, 2.0, 5.0, 20.0, 13.0, 12.0], [2.0, 54.0, 13.0, 15.0, 22.0, 34.0, 50.0, 1.0]) as sim